stakkr-org/stakkr/docs/pages/configuration.rst

 It's optional, and it's probably better to let it like that.

 ..
 WARNING::
-   If you change that, run ``docker-clean`` which removes orphans images, stopped container, etc ...
+   If you change that, run ``docker system prune -f -a --volumes`` which removes orphans images, stopped container, etc ...

    As we use ``traefik`` as a reverse proxy, no need to expose any ports or to access containers directly via their IP.